-The Board considers the accumulation and interaction of policies it writes and how these are to be managed within the underwriting and reinsurance risk categories.
+The Board considers the accumulation and interaction of insurance policies the Company writes and how these are to be managed within the underwriting and reserving, reinsurance and ALM risk categories.
 Concentration risks with respect to credit counterparties and investment risks are considered within the respective risk categories as well.
 Interaction between risk categories are considered during the risk assessment exercises when determining the impact and likelihood of each risk.